Naan Than Bala: Production

 Kannan had approached Vivek with the script and the team began preliminary work in June 2013.
 In November 2013, Vivek confirmed filming had started and stated he would portray the role of a Hindu priest at a Perumal temple in Kumbakonam, who gets into a relationship with a local thug.
 He said that he opted to move away from his usual comedy roles after being advised by director Bala and Kamal Haasan.
 During production, the media wrongly reported that R. Kannan who had made Settai (2013) was director of the film.
-He later clarified it was not him but R. Kannan.
+He later clarified it was not him but R. Kannan, who is the younger brother of screenwriter R. Selvaraj, and who previously directed Raasaiyya (1995).